EliasWatson/blog/src/content/post/jj_rebase_rename.md

     ├─╯  Edit A & B
     ○  tsokkvqk ewatson@example.com 2025-05-23 09:57:54 old-main 9d9a3630

-And again for the final rev.
+And again for the final change.

     $ jj new
     Working copy  (@) now at: lkwrmmxl 458d5336 (empty) (no description set)